Dzerillious/AotLinq/README.md

 # AOTLinq

+Linq is great feature.
+But still it is not often used because of performance.
+When performance is critical, Linq is not used and it often should, because it has better readibility, it is simpler and faster to develop.
+So our target should be create Linq, which is as fast as normal array.

 Ahead of time (AOT) compilation of Linq.
-In .NET Core 3.0 was Linq optimized.
-But still it does not support method inlining, because it is cast into delegate and for each element and for each linq operation callvirt instruction must be called.
-And for low cost operations it slows down a lot calculation of select.
+In .NET Core is Linq faster than in .NET Framework.
+But still it does not support method inlining, because parameter is cast into delegate and for each element and for each linq operation callvirt instruction must be called.
+And it slows Linq.
+When performing simple linq method, like .Select(x => x + 2) the performance difference is big, because it is big difference between.

+var next = previous + 2;  and
+var next = callvirt (input = previous) {( return input + 2; )}

+For clear showing what is done in each method we will use new syntax for method calling. call/virtcall/reflectcall (x = 2, y = 3)        ({  return x + y;  }) Type of call              Parameters assignment Method body

+## Inlining methods comparement

 To inline methods you have two options.
 You must compile lambda expressions and then invoke them or AOT compile linq.